United Kingdom • UNESCO World Heritage Site

 The Great Trilithons

-The most impressive features of Stonehenge are the massive trilithons—two upright sarsen stones supporting a horizontal lintel stone, some weighing up to 50 tonnes each.
+The most impressive features of Stonehenge are the massive trilithons--two upright sarsen stones supporting a horizontal lintel stone, some weighing up to 50 tonnes each.
 These architectural marvels demonstrate sophisticated Bronze Age engineering, with precisely carved mortise and tenon joints securing the massive stones together using techniques unprecedented for the period.
-The largest trilithon originally stood over 7 metres tall, forming a horseshoe arrangement that frames the monument's sacred interior space.
-Archaeological evidence suggests these monumental structures required coordinated efforts of hundreds of people and advanced understanding of leverage, construction techniques, and complex social organisation.
+The largest trilithon originally stood over 7 meters tall, forming a horseshoe arrangement that frames the monument's sacred interior space.
+Archaeological evidence suggests these monumental structures required coordinated efforts of hundreds of people and advanced understanding of leverage, construction techniques, and complex social organization.

 Heel Stone and Solstice Alignment